-The ozone layer is mainly found in the lower portion of the stratosphere from approximately 20 to 30 km (12 to 19 miles) above Earth, though the thickness varies seasonally and geographically; it protects living things from harmful ultraviolet rays from the sun; without the protection of the ozone layer over the Antarctic in the 1980s.
-Through the Vienna Convention and its Montreal Protocol, the global community is taking action to reduce and eliminate chemicals that harm the ozone layer.
-Read more+
+The ozone layer is mainly found in the lower portion of the stratosphere, about 20 to 30 km (12 to 19 miles) above the earth, though the thickness varies seasonally and geographically.
+The ozone layer protects living things from harmful ultraviolet rays from the sun; without the protection of the ozone layer, millions of people would develop skin cancer and weakened immune systems.

 What We Do

-We focus on three activities:
+The GEF focuses on three activities:

 - Support countries in phasing out HCFCs.

 By 2012, the GEF had helped 18 economies in transition to phase out ozone-depleting substances under the Montreal Protocol.
 The GEF has invested $235 million in 29 projects that leveraged another $247 million from our partners and resulted in the phaseout of 29,000 tons of ozone depleting potential.

 Through the Montreal Protocol, total global consumption of ozone-depleting substances (ODS) has dropped by more than 90 percent compared to a business-as-usual approach.
 The GEF has helped decrease consumption and production of CFCs in countries with economies in transition.
 But more work is needed to address other substances, in particular methyl bromide and HCFCs.

 More than 99 percent of ODS have been phased out by the Montreal Protocol over the last 30 years, and the ozone layer is on track to recover by mid-century.
 Up to 2 million cases of skin cancer may be prevented globally each year by 2030.
 Importantly, more than 135 billion tonnes of carbon dioxide equivalent emissions have been averted, making the Montreal Protocol an important force to combat climate change.